Diverse Supplier Business Development

 Sharing Capital One’s digital and innovative business expertise is at the heart of our award-winning Catapult program.
 Launched in March of 2017, Catapult is an annual program designed to help diverse business owners develop a solution to a critical business challenge - through either solving a complex business problem or creating a new product or service by leveraging the concepts and skills that they learn from the program.

-Developed and facilitated by Capital One’s Supplier Diversity team, in partnership with national certifying organizations, Catapult is an intensive, seven-month transformational journey for 10 diverse business owners.
+Developed and facilitated by Capital One’s Supplier Diversity team, in partnership with national certifying organizations, Catapult is an intensive, six-month transformational journey for 10-12 diverse business owners.
 Designed to help them bridge the digital skills gap, Catapult offers participants instructional courses, collaborative thinking workshops, access to one-on-one meetings with Subject Matter Experts (SMEs), and regular meetings with a dedicated Advisory Board.

 Core to the program’s success is how the team leverages the competitive strengths of Capital One - our innovation/technology focus, digital labs, and experienced and talented associates.
 Capital One associates teach most of the program’s instructional courses, conduct SME sessions, and sit on the Advisory Board.
 Upon the completion of the program, participants will have received the knowledge and tools that they need to innovate and disrupt their business and, ultimately, their industry.